SebZG/fedora-jazz/README.md

 [W3C (Jigsaw)](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css) and [CCS Portal](https://www.cssportal.com/css-validator/) CSS validator were used to validate the CSS code.

-- Both validators gave errors due to use of Bootstrap, although working as expected.
+- Both validators returned issues due to the use of Bootstrap, although working as expected. - No fixes available.
-- Both validators gave errors due to use of CSS variables, although working as expected.
+- Both validators returned issues due to the use of CSS variables, although working as expected. - No fixes available.
-- Both validators had issues parsing CSS code due to comments in file, all working as expected.
+- Both validators had issues parsing CSS code due to comments in file, although all working as expected. - No fixes available.
   - Even with comments taken out, the validator still gave parsing errors.
 - Any error or issues that could be fixed were fixed.